-Interest expense decreased \$1.9 million to \$8.7 million for the nine months ended September 30, 2024 as compared to \$10.6 million for the same period in the prior year.
-The decrease was primarily driven by the termination of our Credit Agreement in the prior year period resulting in the write-off of unamortized fees of \$2.5 million, which were recorded to interest expense, and a \$0.2 million decrease (net of capitalized interest) as a result of interest incurred on our Convertible Notes compared to interest incurred in the prior year period, partially offset by a \$1.1 million increase related to the interest on our finance lease liability.
+Interest expense decreased \$0.1 million to interest expense of \$3.1 million for the three months ended March 31, 2024 as compared to interest expense of \$3.2 million for the same period in the prior year.
+The decrease was primarily driven by the termination of our Credit Agreement in the prior year period resulting in the write-off of unamortized fees of \$2.5 million, which were recorded to interest expense, partially offset by a \$1.8 million increase (net of the \$1.0 million of capitalized interest) as a result of interest incurred on our Convertible Notes as compared to interest incurred on the Credit Agreement that existed in the prior year period, as well as a \$0.6 million increase related to the interest on our finance lease liability.